 - Review your transaction

 - Confirm your transaction and make a deposit/payment to initiate the transfer

 TransferGo Exchange Rates

 The mid-market rate is the midpoint between demand and supply for a currency.
 Mid-market, spot, and Google featured exchange rates are the fairest and best rates available to customers.
 TransferGo transacts at mid-market rates.
 Companies that don’t display real-time rates typically quote prices that reflect markups.
 For example, Western Union states, “Western Union also makes money from currency exchange,” and its rates will frequently deviate by 0.10 to 1 percent from spot rates.

 TransferGo has a three-tier pricing model based on delivery times.
 Its one of a few companies to provide a cost-free money transfer option (Revolut being another).
 Pricing tiers include:

 - Express or fast delivery: the recipient will receive her money in less than 30 minutes depending on the country the deposit originates

 - Standard or normal delivery: the recipient will receive her funds on the next business day

 TransferWise is a top-rated money transfer company.
 It has financial services for people who travel, live, and work abroad.
 Sending money overseas with TransferWise is up to eight times cheaper than banks, and its borderless account allows users to hold, manage, and spend money in 20+ currencies.
 It provides the “easiest way to manage your money internationally.”
 Its excellent rates and low fees have propelled it to “unicorn” status (a unicorn is a privately held startup company that’s valued at over 1 billion dollars).

 I’ve been a TransferWise customer for a few years.
 I recommend it to others over alternatives such as PayPal, Xoom, XendPay, Payoneer, WorldRemit, and at least a dozen other online money transfer companies.
-TransferWise is a fantastic benchmark to use for exchange rate and cost comparisons.
+TransferWise is a fantastic benchmark to use for exchange rates and cost comparisons.